arirusso/patch/README.md

 All of the message protocols (MIDI, OSC, etc) used by Patch have no implicit way to translate between each other.

-Therefore, we have to provide a list of actions to describe how to do that:
+Therefore, describe how to do that with *actions*:

 ```ruby